 It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instructions will assist you, but if you have questions about your progress, please call the office where you had your surgery.
-Calling the office can alleviate additional expenses of going to the Emergency Room or seeing another doctor.
+Following these instructions will help, but if you have questions about your progress, please call the office where you had your surgery.
+Calling the office can alleviate additional expenses such as going to the Emergency Room or seeing another doctor.

 DO NOT DRIVE OR OPERATE MACHINERY FOR 24 HOURS AFTER SEDATION OR AS LONG AS YOU ARE TAKING PRESCRIPTION NARCOTIC MEDICATION.

-• If you replace gauze packs, moisten the new packs slightly before placing them.
+- If you replace gauze packs, moisten the new packs slightly before placing them.

-• Do not chew on the gauze packs or replace them frequently, each pack should be left in place for at least 30 minutes.
+- Do not chew on the gauze packs or replace them frequently; each pack should be left in place for at least 30 minutes.

-• Persistent bleeding may be treated by applying pressure with a moist black tea bag or sipping slowly on ice water.
+- Persistent bleeding may be treated by applying pressure with a moist black tea bag or sipping slowly on ice water.

-• Often post-operative pain can be comfortably controlled with no-prescription medications, such as:
+- Often, postoperative pain can be comfortably controlled with no-prescription medications, such as:

 – For sustained pain relief, alternate between Tylenol (acetaminophen) and ibuprofen (Advil, Motrin, etc.) if you are able to take these medications.
-(For adults, 500 mg Tylenol, 2 hours later 400 md ibuprofen, 2 hours later Tylenol, etc.)
+(For adults, 500 mg Tylenol, 2 hours later 400 mg ibuprofen, 2 hours later Tylenol, etc.)

 – OR – For maximum pain relief at one time, take both Tylenol (500mg) and ibuprofen (400mg) at the same time, then wait 4 hours for the next dose.